kermitt2/grobid-example/Readme.md

 Note: there's a usage example of GROBID Java library in an __ant__ project [here](https://github.com/kermitt2/grobid-test-ant).

-You need to install first and build Grobid, see this link: [Build the project](http://grobid.readthedocs.org/en/latest/Install-Grobid/)
+The  simplest is to install first and build Grobid locally, see this link: [Build the project](http://grobid.readthedocs.org/en/latest/Install-Grobid/)

 Via maven, this will deploy the Grobid artifact in your local maven repository.
 This will also create a jar file under: grobid-core/build/libs/grobid-core-`<current version>`.jar